 Parks staff are still working to maintain our outdoor spaces for us all to enjoy, and some park friends groups are organising rotas so volunteers can help out while sticking to the rules of physical distancing.

 The increase in visitors has thrown-up some issues.
-A recent (virtual) meeting of the London Friends of Greenspaces Network [LFGN] reviewed the most recent feedback:
+A (virtual) meeting of the London Friends of Greenspaces Network [LFGN] reviewed feedback:

 - There is no easy solution for this when it comes to narrow paths or bridges.
 If it's possible to move off the path, feel free to walk on the grass.
 If this is not possible, you can either find an alternative route or wait for the pathway to become clear.

 - Signs urge all park users to respect each other.
 There have been a lot of complaints from walkers who feel uncomfortable when others come closer, even fleetingly.
 They specifically singled out cyclists and joggers.
 Resolving this comes down to people being more aware of the impact of their behaviour on others, and remembering to maintain a minimum 2m distance at all times.
 Cyclists and joggers need not be restricted to parks so could consider alternatives where there may be fewer people.